Virus-Host Interactions of Polyoma and Papilloma Viruses

 Selection of ongoing projects

-B) Nucleic Acids
+A) Nucleic Acids

-HPV16 and Oropharyngeal Squamous Cell Carcinomas
+HPV in Head and Neck Squamous Cell Carcinomas

 Core Facility “Contamination Control”